WayScience/waysciencelab.com/_posts/2022-08-09-illumcorrect.md

 ## Supplementary

-To view the progress being made with the NF1 Schwann Cell project, you can go to GitHub repository to view each pipeline and rationale (see https://github.com/WayScience/NF1_SchwannCell_data).
+To view the progress being made with the NF1 Schwann Cell project, you can go to the [GitHub repository](https://github.com/WayScience/NF1_SchwannCell_data) to view each pipeline and rationale.

 For the CellProfiler pipelines, I tested various manual parameters on the dataset and compared how these illumination correction functions compared to each other using an image that contained a large artifact.
 See the [CellProfiler Prototyping repository](https://github.com/WayScience/CellProfiler_Prototyping) on GitHub for more information.